Age of Enlightenment: England

-The very existence of an English Enlightenment has been hotly debated by scholars.
+The existence of an English Enlightenment can be typified by The Lunar Society of Birmingham which was a society of prominent figures in philosophy, engineering and other sciences, who met regularly between 1765 and 1813 at Soho House in Birmingham.
+Regular attendees included - Joseph Priestley, Matthew Boulton, James Watt, William Murdoch and John Wilkinson.
 The majority of textbooks on British history make little or no mention of an English Enlightenment.
 Some surveys of the entire Enlightenment include England and others ignore it, although they do include coverage of such major intellectuals as Joseph Addison, Edward Gibbon, John Locke, Isaac Newton, Alexander Pope, Joshua Reynolds, and Jonathan Swift.
 Freethinking, a term describing those who stood in opposition to the institution of the Church, and the literal belief in the Bible, can be said to have begun in England no later than 1713, when Anthony Collins wrote his "Discourse of Free-thinking," which gained substantial popularity.
 This essay attacked the clergy of all churches and was a plea for deism.

 Roy Porter argues that the reasons for this neglect were the assumptions that the movement was primarily French-inspired, that it was largely a-religious or anti-clerical, and that it stood in outspoken defiance to the established order.
 Porter admits that after the 1720s England could claim thinkers to equal Diderot, Voltaire, or Rousseau.
 However, its leading intellectuals such as Gibbon, Edmund Burke and Samuel Johnson were all quite conservative and supportive of the standing order.
 Porter says the reason was that Enlightenment had come early to England and had succeeded such that the culture had accepted political liberalism, philosophical empiricism, and religious toleration, positions which intellectuals on the continent had to fight against powerful odds.
 Furthermore, England rejected the collectivism of the continent and emphasized the improvement of individuals as the main goal of enlightenment.

 According to Derek Hirst, the 1640s and 1650s saw a revived economy characterised by growth in manufacturing, the elaboration of financial and credit instruments, and the commercialisation of communication.
 The gentry found time for leisure activities, such as horse racing and bowling.
 In the high culture important innovations included the development of a mass market for music, increased scientific research, and an expansion of publishing.
 All the trends were discussed in depth at the newly established coffee houses.